 Emails to Send After Purchase

 An ideal outcome for your business is gaining a new customer.
 In fact, the only thing better is getting a repeat customer and referrals.
 Keep in mind that you should aim to wow every single customer kind enough to part with his/her money.

-Immediately after people purchase from you, send an email thanking them for their business.
-But don’t stop there.
+Immediately after customers purchase from you, send an email thanking them for their business, but don’t stop there.
 Let them know what will happen next and what their purchase means to you.

 Walk them through your fulfillment process so they know exactly what to expect.
 Tell them how to contact you if they have a problem.
 They’re unlikely to require any support at all, particularly if you do a great job in this step.

-There’s no better way to improve customer service (and marketing) than asking your customers about their experience with you.
+There’s no better way to improve your customer service and marketing than asking your customers about their experience with you.
 A few days after purchase, send an email asking for feedback through a survey.

-This will do two things: show that you’re serious about customer service, and allow you to collect valuable feedback about your fulfillment process.
-If you’re a little more advanced, ask for a referral from people who rate you highly, and contact the people who had a negative experience to find out how you can improve.
+This will do two things: show that you’re serious about customer service and allow you to collect valuable feedback about your fulfillment process.
+If you’d like to take it a step further, ask for a referral from people who rate you highly, and contact the people who had a negative experience to find out how you can improve.

 You should always ask for referrals.
 Focus on the people who had a good experience with you.
-This is easy enough with ONTRAPORT or a similar CRM; you just have to take the time to set it up.
+When requesting referrals from your existing customers, consider including the following persuasive elements:

 Notice that each price point indicates the value of the product.
 As you pay more, you get more.
-If you have a product offering like this, consider sending an upsell email enticing your customer to buy a better version of what they’ve already bought.
+If you have a product offering like this, consider sending an upsell email enticing your customer to buy the enhanced, upgraded version of what they’ve already bought.

 A cross-sell is suggesting products related to a purchase.
 For example, if you buy a camera you might need a memory card.
 If you buy a new television, you might need a warranty.